-In this case, the Organiser should check that the length of time preceding the actual music does not last more than 30 seconds.
+In this case, the Organiser should check that the length of time preceding the actual music does not last more than 30 seconds (Artistic Aerobatics) or 15 seconds (AeroMusicals).

 A competitor may do similarly at the end of the flight music.
-This is permitted under the same conditions, a clear separation from the actual music and coming to an end at the most 30 seconds past the actual flight music.
+This is permitted under the same conditions, a clear separation from the actual music and coming to an end at the most 30 seconds (Artistic Aerobatics) or 15 seconds (AeroMusicals). past the actual flight music.

 It may happen that competitors do not cut their music to the proper duration.
-Once the music is started at the beginning of a competition flight, there should be no more action by the competitor, the Contest Manager nor the music Steward and the judges score the flight until the music ends.
-In this case, there are two options: the competitor may elect to let the music run to its end, in what case the flight's score should be reduced in proportion of the excess duration (i.e. If the music lasts 180 seconds in place of the required 120 seconds, the final score should be reduced by (180 - 120)/120 or 50 %) or he may ask the Organiser to cut the music to the required duration.
+Once the music is started at the beginning of a competition flight, there should be no more action by the competitor, the Contest Manager or the Music Steward and the judges score the flight until the music ends.
+In this case, there are two options: the competitor may elect to let the music run up to its end, in which case the flight's score should be reduced in proportion of the excess duration (ie if the music lasts 180 seconds in place of the required 120 seconds, the final score should be reduced by (180 - 120)/120 or 50 %) or he may ask the Organiser to cut the music to the required duration.
 This may be done (at a fee that should be specified in the contest invitation documents), but limited to a single cut of the excess music duration and a fresh burned CD.